reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 ## Optional
 - You can rename dax-default extension to use more bass enhancer boost.
 See /data/adb/modules_update/DolbyAtmos/system/vendor/etc/dolby/.
 Delete /data/vendor/dolby/dax_sqlite3.db if there before reboot.
+- You can use DaxUI instead of OPSoundTuner.
+To enable that, run at Terminal Emulator before flashing the module:

+  `su`

+  `setprop dolby.force.daxui 1`

+  After that, flash (reflash) the module.

 ## Troubleshooting
+- If you got problem while connecting Bluetooth audio, then use DaxUI instead.
+See "Optional" section.
 - Install Audio Modification Library module if using multiple audio mods.
 - If installation failed with "I/O error", then you need to disable DM-Verity of your ROM first.
 - If installation failed with error "No space left on device", that is mean you using dynamic partitions.